pyinat/naturtag/README.md

 This project also includes a graphical frontend, although it's very early in development.

 ## GUI Installation
-OS-specific builds will be coming soon, but for now running it requires a local python development environment.
+My goal is to get this packaged into more convenient platform-specific builds (a `.exe` build for Windows, for example), but for now it can take a bit of work to get the GUI up and running.
+If you are interested in trying this out and you run into issues, please let me know and I can help.

 To install:
 ```
 pip install naturtag[ui]
 ```